 I think we’ll be using a rental car again in the future as it also gave us flexibility the morning of departure.
-We had forgotten a few items and wanted to get a palate of water, too.
+We had forgotten a few items and wanted to get a pallet of water, too.
 A quick trip down to Wal-Mart before we dropped off the rental car was all it took to get what we needed.

 Technology-wise, though, the ships are pretty close to identical in all important ways.
 And, in fact, Disney has taken good care to continually update all four ships, specifically the Magic and Wonder in massive out-of-water dry dock overhauls, to ensure the best guest experience regardless of your choice.

 As, for the most part, it is guest choice as to your ship.
-Except if you have a specific destination in mind, as Disney typically deploys the ships based on geography.
+Except if you have a specific destination in mind, since Disney typically deploys the ships based on geography.
 The Caribbean/Bahamas is the stomping grounds for the Dream and Fantasy.
 The Dream does successive 3- and 4-night cruises out of Cape Canaveral going to the Bahamas, Castaway Cay and back (the extra 4th night is really just a day at sea), while the Fantasy does 7-night excursions to ports of call around the Caribbean, depending on the time of year.

 Meanwhile, the Magic and Wonder are usually on separate parts of the planet.
-As smaller ships, they can travel to a few places a little easier than their larger siblings, so you’ll find them in the Mediterranean, Alaska, Hawaii, and, when there’s nothing seasonally spectacular about those types of destinations, sailing from Texas to Mexico.
+As smaller ships, they can travel to a few places a little easier than their larger siblings, so you’ll find them in the Mediterranean, Northern Europe, Alaska, Hawaii, and, when there’s nothing seasonally spectacular about those types of destinations, sailing from Texas to Mexico.

-Insider’s tip: mid you’re ever on board one of the ships and you’re curious about where any of the other three boats happen to be at that moment, head to guest services.
+Insider’s tip: if you’re ever on board one of the ships and you’re curious about where any of the other three boats happen to be at that moment, head to guest services.
 Behind the desk is a large magnetic stylized map of the world.
 The ships are all on there, and are moved every day to note their relative position on the planet!